dkim1112/PheWeb-Beta-Matrix-Builder/README.md

 - If **match**, keep `beta` as-is.
 - If **flipped**, **negate** `beta` (because swapping ref/alt flips the effect direction).
 - If neither (mismatch e.g., strand issues, multi-allelic quirks), set to `None` (i.e., NA).
-- **Apply p-value filter**: Set to `None` if p ≥ 5e-5.
+- **Apply p-value filter**: Set to `None` if p ≥ TBD.
 - Count and log how many were flipped and how many were mismatches.
 - Append this phenotype's aligned beta column to `beta_matrix`.

 **Why this matters:** GWAS effects depend on which allele you call "reference."
 If two files disagree on ref/alt, the sign of beta must be flipped to make them comparable.
 This block enforces consistent orientation across phenotypes.
-P-value filtering ensures only significant associations (p < 5e-5) are included in the matrix.
+P-value filtering ensures only significant associations (p < TBD) are included in the matrix.

 ### 9) Report size of the final matrix
 ```python